The heat wrap on a glass blunt is heat shrink similar to what an electrician would use. You may need to know how to change it for two reasons.

 - Don’t forget that common sense!

-Note: I have pieces that are over 2 and 3 year old that are still “OEM”! 😀 This process is mostly for those wanting to customize colors.
+Note: I have pieces that are over 2 and 3 year old that are still “OEM”! 😀 This process is mostly for those wanting to customize colors as the heat wraps do not tend to wear much.
+A loose heat wrap can generally be retightened by applying heat.

 - Remove the mouth piece from your glass blunt - just pull it all the way out.